 If you’re like me and love seafood, you’re going to love this place.
 The food is amazing.
 I ordered their famous Steampot the “Dungeness Crab” and it was superb.
 I highly recommend their “Crab Dip.”

-The Rainbow Market!
-I beg you, if you ever visit Charleston, South Carolina, don’t leave without stopping at the Rainbow Market.
-This was hands down the most unique flea market I had ever experienced in my life.
+If you ever visit Charleston, South Carolina, don’t leave without stopping at the Charleston City Market.
+This was hands down the most unique flea markets I had ever experienced in my life.
 I was in absolute AW.
-One thing I will tell you is that it can get crowded and you will have to pay for parking, but it isn’t that much.
-This flea market has everything you could ever image.
+One thing I will tell you is that it can get crowded.
+You will have to pay for parking, but it isn’t that much.
+This flea market has everything here.
+From unique custom jewelry, handmade sweetgrass baskets from the Gullah Geechee people are sold here, sweets and treats, beautiful hand drawn artwork, cooking seasonings, cookbooks, you name it they have here.
 The diversity here was really incredible.
 I would highly recommend you google this place.

-We can’t forget about the beaches surrounding the area of course!
+The beaches surrounding the areas are not very far from each other.
+You will have an easy pick of what beach to visit.
 The beach that I would recommend the most is Sullivan Beach.
-This beach is a lot less crowded compared to the other beaches, so if you’re looking from a quiet spot this is it.
+This beach was not crowded compared to the other beaches.
+If you’re looking from a chill spot, Sullivan is the place for you.
 This beach is located on a barrier island in Charleston, South Carolina.
-This area is still Charleston, but it just looks like a small beach town sort of away from the city.
-The parking was also free.
+The area is still Charleston, but it just looks like a small beach town sort of away from the city.
+The parking was free.
 The signs for parking and the how to get to the beach were very easy to follow.